 Benefits to Employers

-Employers offer workplace wellness programs for many reasons.
-While many are happy to see employees get healthier and live happier, more satisfying lives, the primary reason is to lower their healthcare expenses.
-Wellness programs have been shown to reduce the cost of company healthcare plans as well as worker’s compensation insurance.
+While many employers are gratified to see employees get healthier, happier and live more satisfying lives, their primary reason of offering a wellness benefit is to lower the firm’s healthcare expenses.
+Wellness programs have been shown to reduce the cost of company health plans as well as worker’s compensation insurance.
 Other benefits to employers include:

 - Reduced absenteeism